Sarah Mitchell

 At a glance

-- Published in The New York Times Food Section
+- Featured in The New York Times' "Comfort Food Revival" column (2025)